fetiennex/imt/rabbitmq_project/README.md

 to run the server node : iex -S mix to run the client node : iex --sname client -S mix

-To modify parameters, for now you have to edit the json file config.json .
+To modify parameters, you have to edit the json file config.json .
 You will be able to change the stress on the database (add orders, add resupply quantity) and manage the clients (generate more clients, with more or less subscription and thresholds).

 ## Configuration